Jack Butland: Crystal Palace

 Butland signed for Premier League club Crystal Palace on 16 October 2020 on a three-year contract for an undisclosed fee, reported by BBC Sport as £1 million.
-He has made 10 appearances for Crystal Palace, keeping one clean sheet.
+He kept one clean sheet from 10 league appearances for Crystal Palace, and kept goal for their run to the 2021–22 FA Cup semi-final.
+He was allowed to join Manchester United on loan for the second half of the 2022–23 season, and would leave Palace when his contract expired.

 Manchester United (loan)

-Butland joined Manchester United on loan on 6 January 2023 for the remainder of the 2022–23 season.
+A boyhood Manchester United fan, Butland joined the club on loan on 6 January 2023 for the remainder of the 2022–23 season.
 He was given the number 31 shirt, recently vacated by fellow goalkeeper Martin Dúbravka.
+He was on the bench for United 20 times in all competitions, including for the 2023 FA Cup final, but never made a match appearance.